Introduction to the Songbook

 (It’s no secret that music has been connected to ElfQuest since the tale’s beginning in 1977 – and even before that.
 Wendy Pini, a fantasy artist from the start, often works to music which crystallizes a mood-in-pictures.
 A little bit of Mike Oldfield’s Ommadawn here for spirit things, a touch of the soundtrack to Wolfen there for dark doings.)

 And now songs we have, real songs that run the gamut from Strongbow’s rage and Two-Edge’s brooding to Petalwing’s manic cheer.
 Here is wistfulness, love, shock, warmth, soul-searching.
 And just enough of playing fast and loose – witness “Catatonia County Rag.”
 This music adds a new facet to the images, helps to conjure mood, sticks in the mind.

-(To see full size on your screen, right-click an image and choose “view image” from the menu.)
+(To see full size on your screen, simply click on an image.)

 If you would like to listen to and purchase a downloadable copy of A Wolfrider’s Reflections, it’s now available on Bandcamp.